Distense/solidity-resources/README.md

 # Solidity Resources

 This compilation is intended to relay facts about Solidity in a somewhat comprehensive manner, without providing much explanation.
-It is intended to be a starting point for beginning Solidity developers and should contain many, but not all, important facts about Solidity.
-Also, the language is rapidly changing, so please feel free to submit updates as PRs!
+This is a starting point and ongoing reference for Solidity developers and should contain many, but not all, important facts about Solidity.
+A goal in compiling this has been to condense facts that can be taken away from documentation.
+If a sentence in official documentation implies something but doesn't come out and specifically say something we have tried to condense those sentences into _actionable_ items here.
+Many actionable items that are spelled out as such in the original source (for instance the "!Note" and "!Warning" [here](http://idorecall.com/blog/about/)) are not repeated here (though this file may repeat some of the more important items.
+Solidity as a language is rapidly changing, so please feel free to submit updates as PRs!

 ## Security Best Practices